57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

   * PR merge triggers the establishment of a temporary development network and runs tests.
 After the test is completed, the temporary development network is destroyed and a test report notification is sent.
   * Creating a release version triggers an upgrade to the development network and tests it.
 After the test is complete, a test report notification is sent.
 * Monitor Build and Test Output:
-  * Generate test report and upload to Github actions.
+  * Generate test report and upload to GitHub Actions.
   * Analyze logs and outputs from test runs for anomalies or failures.
   * Utilize alert systems to notify relevant team members of failed tests or build issues.
 * Continuous Feedback Loop: